alexgenco/alexgenco.github.io/content/posts/movies-2022.md

 ## Fire of Love

 This is a good one to snuggle up and get real _sleepy_ to.
 I think there was only one other person at the theater when my wife and I saw this.
 Extremely meditative, beautiful, haunting.
 The volcano footage is absolutely unreal.
-And the whole thing feels like watching ghosts, because you KNOW these folks died doing this (and it's in the movie's description, so not a spoiler).
+And the whole thing feels like watching ghosts, because you KNOW these folks were killed by a volcano (and it's in the movie's description, so not a spoiler).

 ## Nope